yorkie-team/yorkie/ROADMAP.md

 ## Yorkie v0.1

+Yorkie's first release version, v0.1, aims to implement the basic features of the document store for building collaborative editing applications.
+And it should be reliably available for services used in production environments.

 ### 2019
  - Nov: Start the project with adding basic structure(Agent, Client, Document)
  - Dec: JS-SDK(Client, Document) [yorkie-js-sdk](https://github.com/yorkie-team/yorkie-js-sdk)